mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 --- abstract

-This document specifies a QUIC Transport Parameter enabling a QUIC server to advertise additional addresses that can be used for a QUIC connection.
+This document specifies a QUIC frame enabling a QUIC server to advertise additional addresses that can be used for a QUIC connection.

 --- middle